-The below referenced schools are all exceptional schools, therefore, Onlineschoolscenter.com has chosen to rank these educators in random order, for all exhibit equivalent attributes, such as, online availability, ease of use, available financial aid, as well as, career specific program criteria.
+The below-referenced schools are all exceptional schools, therefore, Onlineschoolscenter.com has chosen to rank these educators in random order, for all exhibit equivalent attributes, such as the following: online availability, ease of use, available financial aid, as well as, career-specific program criteria.
 Our hope is that the following school suggestions will assist you in pursuing an online educational program that fits your needs.

 PENN FOSTER CAREER SCHOOL

 In as little as four months you can complete Penn Foster Career School’s Catering program.
 As you study at your own pace, you will learn culinary skills through detailed video tutorials and hands-on cooking lab assignments.
-You will study in topics such as, Food Styles, Baking and Pastry, The Culinary Professional and The Gourmet Kitchen, just to name a few.
-Completing Penn Foster’s catering program includes certification from the National Restaurant Association (NRA) for ServSafe Food Handling.
+You will study topics such as the following: Food Styles, Baking and Pastry, The Culinary Professional, and The Gourmet Kitchen, just to name a few.
+Completing Penn Foster’s catering program includes a certification from the National Restaurant Association (NRA) for ServSafe Food Handling.

 INTERNATIONAL ASSOCIATION OF PROFESSIONS CAREER COLLEGE

-Ashworth College offers their students the opportunity to enroll in their Gourmet Cooking and Catering Career Diploma program.
+Ashworth College offers its students the opportunity to enroll in their Gourmet Cooking and Catering Career Diploma program.
 Earn your diploma in as little as four months.
 Upon completion, you can begin your catering business to showcase your passion for cooking.
-Lessons include Menus, Recipes and Healthy Cooking, How to Cook Stocks, Sauces and Soups, as well as, Beef, Veal and Poultry.
-You’ll also learn about Preparing Breads, Vegetables, Fruits and Desserts.
+Lessons include Menus, Recipes and Healthy Cooking, How to Cook Stocks, Sauces and Soups, as well as, Beef, Veal, and Poultry.
+You’ll also learn about Preparing Bread, Vegetables, Fruits, and Desserts.
 Students can earn the ServSafe Food Handler certification upon completion.